Fee Payment

 5. Fetal Echocardiography

-- Fetal echocardiography is a specialized form of echocardiography used to evaluate the structure and function of the fetal heart during pregnancy.
+Fetal echocardiography is a specialised form of echocardiography used to evaluate the structure and function of the fetal heart during pregnancy.

 The Role of Fellowship Programs